 Along the walk from Sliema to St Julians (about 30-45 min) there are some cafes and good restaurants.
 We ate at a delicious Italian restaurant the first night we arrived.

 Sliema has a slew of bars and restaurants that come alive at night.
 We found ourselves at the Black Gold Saloon more than once, which is just one of many along the main street.

 Things to Do

 My favorite stop was Cafe Cordina, a beautiful cafe that is the oldest and most famous in the area.
 There is a large outdoor seating area surrounded by beautiful architecture, and the inside of the cafe is even more stunning.
 When you go, be sure to walk in and look around, and try one of their famous desserts.

 Take a Jeep or Driving Tour

-In the winter there aren’t as near as many outdoor activities open or available.
-Most of the boat cruises and water related activities aren’t running, but there are some land tours available in the winter.
-We booked a jeep safari tour ahead of time and saw all of the island of Malta in a day.
+In the winter there aren’t as many outdoor activities open or available.
+Most of the boat cruises and water-related activities aren’t running, but there are some land tours available in the winter.
+We booked this jeep tour ahead of time and saw all of the island of Malta in a day.

 Visit Popeye’s Village

 The cutest village in all of Malta.
 Popeye’s Village is the film set for the famous 1980 musical production Popeye.
 This place really sticks out with its vibrant colors and wooden decorated facade.
 It’s definitely a must-see.
 If you want to walk around inside there is a surcharge of about 12-14 Euro.

 Explore the Blue Grotto

 So I have a confession, we didn’t end up actually taking a boat into the famous grotto.
 Our Jeep tour guide told us since it was afternoon, we wouldn’t be able to see much inside.
 He said in January the best time is early morning when the sun is rising.
 The sun lights up the grotto and is more beautiful than any other time of the day.

 Take a Ferry to Gozo